Otis (song): Background and release

 On July 7, 2011, "Otis" was previewed along with the other songs from Watch the Throne by Jay-Z at a private listening session at the Mercer Hotel in New York City.
 A select group of reporters, music journalists, and contest winners were present at the listening session.
 After the listening session, it was confirmed that a song called "Otis", would appear on the album.
 It was reported that the song would sample soul music singer Otis Redding's version of "Try a Little Tenderness".
+On July 20, "Otis" was premiered on Funkmaster Flex's Hot 97 radio show.
+It took 22 minutes to get through as Flex restarted the song 25 times, or roughly every 53 seconds.
+Flex said, as he promoted the song:

-On July 20, "Otis" was premiered on Funkmaster Flex's Hot 97 radio show and subsequently was released for download to the Internet as a way to promote the upcoming album.
+The track was subsequently released for download to the Internet as a way to promote the upcoming album.
 On July 22, the song was released to the iTunes Store and was a free download for those who pre-ordered the album.
 It was sent by The Island Def Jam Music Group to rhythmic contemporary and urban contemporary radio on August 9.
 The cover art for "Otis" was designed by Italian fashion designer Riccardo Tisci, who had previously designed the artwork for the "H•A•M" single cover and the Watch the Throne album cover.
-It features the American flag, both artists names and the name of the song and the album.
+It features the American flag, both artist's names and the name of the song and the album.
 The artwork was released onto the internet following the song's release and could be downloaded along with the song.

 Bu Thiam, Def Jam vice-president of A&R, was with West and Jay-Z throughout the recording process and saw how the duo came up with several of the Watch the Throne tracks.
 He recalled the story of the song "Otis": "[Kanye] was late for his flight, we were in the studio working all day and he was late for his flight.
 As we were leaving he was like, 'Yo hold on for a second.'
 So he drops his bags and goes to the MPC (beat machine) and his assistant is rushing him and he's just f----ing with [the beat].
 What's so crazy is the whole time he's doing that Jay is writing his verses in his head.
 But Jay is watching the NBA playoffs, I think it was the championship; Miami Heat & Dallas Mavericks.
 So Jay is watching the playoffs.
 I'm not even thinking Jay is paying attention to what 'Ye is doing and by the time he is finished it's like 'I invented swag ...'
 And I'm like, 'What the f--- just happened?'"

+On September 1st 2025, during his last 7pm show, Funkmaster Flex referenced his iconic moment in which he replayed “Otis” 23 times by playing snippets of the clip throughout the show.